algorand/stateful-teal-auction-demo/README.md

 2. Making the application source code hashes available to bidders.
 3. Having the seller opt into the bid token.
 4. Funding the bidders with the bid token.
-5. The auction administrator needs access to a node data directory (TODO or an indexer service).
+5. The auction administrator needs access to an indexer service.

 setup-env.sh initializes these in the demo.